Entanglement negativity, reflected entropy, and anomalous gravitation: Introduction

 In the recent past the issue of quantum entanglement in extended many body systems has emerged as an exciting area for the investigation of phenomena in diverse fields from condensed matter physics to quantum gravity and black holes.
 In this context the characterization of entanglement in quantum field theories through the holographic AdS-CFT correspondence \cite{Susskind:1994vu, Maldacena:1997re} has attracted intense research attention over the last decade.
 The entanglement entropy has emerged as a reliable measure for the characterization of entanglement of bipartite pure states in these studies.
 A replica technique to obtain the entanglement entropy for various bipartite states in $(1+1)$-dimensional conformal field theories (CFT$_2$) was established in \cite{Calabrese:2004eu,Calabrese:2009ez,Calabrese:2009qy}.
 Furthermore an elegant holographic characterization of the entanglement entropy for such bipartite states in a class of CFTs was proposed in \cite{Ryu:2006bv, Hubeny:2007xt}.
 From these proposals the holographic entanglement entropy of a subsystem in the CFT could be expressed in terms of the area of an extremal codimension two hypersurface homologous to the subsystem.
 Subsequently these holographic proposals were proved in a series of works in \cite{Fursaev:2006ih, Headrick:2010zt, Casini:2011kv, Faulkner:2013yia, Lewkowycz:2013nqa, Dong:2016hjy}.

 However it is well known in quantum information theory that the entanglement entropy is not a reliable measure for the characterization of mixed state entanglement as it receives irrelevant contributions from both classical and quantum correlations.
 Several alternative measures to characterize mixed state entanglement has been proposed in quantum information theory most of which involve optimization over LOCC protocols and are hence difficult to compute.
-In this context, Vidal and Warner \cite{Vidal:2002zz} introduced a computable measure for such bipartite mixed state entanglement based on the positive partial transpose (PPT) criteria \cite{Peres:1996dw,Horodecki:1996nc} termed as entanglement negativity which was given by the trace norm of the partially transposed reduced density matrix.
-Remarkably a suitable replica technique to compute the entanglement negativity of bipartite states in CFT$_2$ was developed in \cite{Calabrese:2012ew, Calabrese:2012nk, Calabrese:2014yza}.
+In this context, Vidal and Warner \cite{Vidal:2002zz} introduced a computable measure for such bipartite mixed state entanglement based on the positive partial transpose (PPT) criteria \cite{Peres:1996dw,Horodecki:1996nc} termed as entanglement negativity which was given by the trace norm of the partially transposed reduced density matrix.\footnote{Note that the entanglement negativity serves as a non-convex entanglement monotone as described in \cite{Plenio:2005cwa}.} Remarkably a suitable replica technique to compute the entanglement negativity of bipartite states in CFT$_2$ was developed in \cite{Calabrese:2012ew, Calabrese:2012nk, Calabrese:2014yza}.
 Furthermore in a related development another mixed state correlation measure termed reflected entropy was introduced and computed for bipartite states in CFT$_2$ through another replica technique described in \cite{Dutta:2019gen}.
 In a recent communication \cite{Akers:2021pvd} this was further explored in the context of random tensor networks to include novel non-perturbative effects in the R\'enyi reflected entropy spectrum.